taketaketaketake/bags-of-laundry/README.md

 # BOL - Bags Of Laundry 🧺

 A modern laundry pickup and delivery service serving Detroit, Michigan and surrounding areas.
-Built with React Router v7, TypeScript, and TailwindCSS.
+Built with Remix, TypeScript, and TailwindCSS.

 ## 🏢 Business Overview